Fonta1n3/FullyNoded/Readme.md

 To be saved in a file called `fullynoded.auth`

-Go to your hidden services driectory that you added to your torrc:
+Go to your hidden services driectory that you added to your torrc (/var/lib/tor/**theNodlTorDirectoryName**/authorized_clients/fullynoded.auth):

 ```
-HiddenServiceDir /var/lib/tor/FullyNodedV3/
+HiddenServiceDir /var/lib/tor/FullyNodedV3/  (**theNodlTorDirectoryName** is FullyNodedV3 in this example)
 ```

-as an example:
+Open the example file:

 `sudo nano /var/lib/tor/FullyNodedV3/authorized_clients/fullynoded.auth`